BMS Group members

 I lead the BioMaterial Systems (BMS) research group within the Division of Applied Materials Science.
 My aim is to take an integrated approach to solving clinical problems.
 To do this, we use our combined competence in materials science, mechanical and biological engineering.
-Projects revolve around the development and characterization of new biomaterials but also characterization of soft and hard tissues.
-Other projects focus on the design and characterization of implants, alone or in combination with tissues.

 - 2018-current Professor in Applied Materials Science with Specialization in Biomaterials, Uppsala University

 - 2015-2018 Senior lecturer/Assoc.
 Prof. in Engineering Science with Specialization in Materials Science, Uppsala University

 - 2011-2015 Lecturer/Ass.
 Prof. in Engineering Science with Specialization in Materials Science, Uppsala University

 - 2009-2011 Researcher, Uppsala University.

 - 2006-2009 PhD in Mechanical Engineering, University of Leeds

 - 2005-2006 Researcher, Istituto Ortopedico Rizzoli

 - 1999-2004 European MSc in Materials Engineering, Luleå University of Technology, Lorraine University of Technology (EEIGM), Technical University of Catalonia

 Telephone: +46 (0) 70 248 96 24 Email: email@example.com